 Try another creamy vegetarian option like this Pumpkin and Spinach Layered Rice Casserole made with aromatic Minute® Instant Jasmine Rice, pumpkin purée, cream, spinach and three delicious cheeses!

 If you prefer an alternative to squash, why not try roasting sweet potatoes like in this recipe for Turkey Sausage Sheet Pan Dinner Bowls.
 Squash can always be swapped in or a mixture of vegetables to switch things up!

 Stuffed vegetables are always a good meal idea!
 Even though they are technically a fruit, winter squash varieties like butternut or acorn are perfect for stuffing.
 Try this Kale and Sausage Multi-Grain Stuffed Acorn Squash for an impressive holiday meal that will wow everyone.

 However, other root vegetables work well too like these Power Rice Stuffed Sweet Potato filled with hummus, Ready to Serve Cilantro and Lime Rice, chickpeas, cheese and more.

 If you’re curious about using squash or pumpkin, try any one of these incredible meal options!
-You can also try one of our many other classic dishes, for example this Red Beans and Rice recipe.
+You can also try one of our many other classic dishes, for example this Red Beans and Rice recipe or a Mexican rice recipe.
 With Minute® Rice, trying new recipes was never this easy.